-• the BVI Act does not apply (although, the contrary is arguable with respect to electronic signatures); and • to the extent the BVI Act applies, the statutory rules in relation to both electronic execution and delivery can be varied by the trust instrument, provided the rules are not such as to prevent them being recognised at common law.
+- the BVI Act does not apply (although, the contrary is arguable with respect to electronic signatures); and - to the extent the BVI Act applies, the statutory rules in relation to both electronic execution and delivery can be varied by the trust instrument, provided the rules are not such as to prevent them being recognised at common law.

 Therefore, it is normally preferable to include express provisions in Trust Documents that permit electronic execution and ensure that the provisions in supplemental documents are consistent with any requirements in the trust instrument.

+Cayman Islands

-CAYMAN ISLANDS The default position under the Electronic Transactions Act (2003 Revision) (the Cayman Islands Act) is as follows: - writing includes information in the form of an electronic record;22 - a requirement for delivery is met by delivery in the form of an electronic record, if acceptable to the parties;23 and - an electronic signature is valid if it is as reliable as was appropriate for the purpose for which the electronic record was generated.^{24,25} The Cayman Islands Act does not apply to the creation, execution, variation or revocation of a will or other testamentary instrument.26 Application to trusts These provisions apply to any statutory provision, rule of law, contract or deed,27 so they apply to Trust Documents executed as deeds, but it seems that they do not apply to Trust Documents that are not executed as deeds.
-Similarly, the Cayman Islands Act also provides that the default provisions may, in relation to any contract or deed, be varied or revoked by agreement.28 With regard to Trust Documents executed as deeds, the default provisions may therefore be varied or revoked by agreement under the Cayman Islands Act, but that does not seem to apply to any - 26 s.3, Cayman Islands Act - 27 s.19(1), Cayman Islands Act 21 Declarations of trust are not excluded from the ambit of the 2001 Act, so the position may be different with regard to declarations of trust over land in the BVI.
-22 s.7(1), Cayman Islands Act.
-For these purposes, 'information' includes 'data, text, images, sounds, codes, computer programmes, software and databases', as defined in s.2 of the Cayman Islands Act.
-23 s.8(1), Cayman Islands Act 24 It is expressed in the negative: '... this law shall not be applied so as to exclude, restrict or deprive of legal effect, any method of creating an electronic signature ... '; s.18, Cayman Islands Act.
-25 s.19(1), Cayman Islands Act.
-The rules for determining reliability are set out in s.19(3).
+The default position under the Electronic Transactions Act (2003 Revision) (the Cayman Islands Act) is as follows:

+- writing includes information in the form of an electronic record;19 - a requirement for delivery is met by delivery in the form of an electronic record, if acceptable to the parties; 20 and - an electronic signature is valid if it is as reliable as was appropriate for the purpose for which the electronic record was generated.^{21,22}

+The Cayman Islands Act does not apply to the creation, execution, variation or revocation of a will or other testamentary instrument.23

+These provisions apply to any statutory provision, rule of law, contract or deed, 24 so they apply to Trust Documents executed as deeds, but it seems that they do not apply to Trust Documents that are not executed as deeds.
+Similarly, the Cayman Islands Act also provides that the default provisions may, in relation to any contract or deed, be varied or revoked by agreement.
+25 With regard to Trust Documents

-28 s.4, Cayman Islands Act 'Given the uncertainty over the application of the Guernsey Law to Trust Documents, the prudent course is not to include any express provisions relating to the electronic execution of Trust Documents in those documents' Trust Documents not made by deed.
+19 s.7(1), Cayman Islands Act.
+For these purposes, 'information' includes 'data, text, images, sounds, codes, computer programmes, software and databases', as defined in s.2 of the Cayman Islands Act

+20 s.8(1), Cayman Islands Act

+21 It is expressed in the negative: '... this law shall not be applied so as to exclude, restrict or deprive of legal effect, any method of creating an electronic signature ...'; s.18, Cayman Islands Act

+22 s.19(1), Cayman Islands Act.
+The rules for determining reliability are set out in s.19(3)

+23 s.3, Cayman Islands Act

+24 s.19(1), Cayman Islands Act

+25 s.4, Cayman Islands Act

+executed as deeds, the default provisions may therefore be varied or revoked by agreement under the Cayman Islands Act, but that does not seem to apply to any Trust Documents not made by deed.
 However, it is arguable that the provisions of the Cayman Islands Act would apply to a Trust Document that included contractual provisions (such as indemnities on a change of trustees).

 For the reasons set out above, it is thought that the common-law rules continue to apply.

-Summary In short, the position is the same as under BVI law, except that the Cayman Islands Act does apply to Trust Documents executed as deeds.
-GUERNSEY Under the Electronic Transactions (Guernsey) Law, 2000 (As Amended) (the Guernsey Law):
+In short, the position is the same as under BVI law, except that the Cayman Islands Act does apply to Trust Documents executed as deeds.

+Guernsey

+Under the Electronic Transactions (Guernsey) Law, 2000, as amended (the Guernsey Law):